ToposInstitute/RelationalThinking-Book/_sources/chp2-dwd.md

 But this is just one way of looking at the world.
 And not all systems are best understood in this sense.
 These are systems that maintain a kind of equilibrium or balancing act between simultaneous constraints.
 In the coming chapters we will develop to a more *relational* view, a subtle and versatile way of working with graphs having an emphasis on constraints and filters instead of step-by-step procedures.

+[^1]: In fact, in AlgebraicJulia we use an extended, richer abstraction called a `directed wiring diagram' which generalises directed graphs.
+Directed wiring diagrams have richer capabilities, including nested modelling.